sandervanhooft/laravel-payable-redirect-mollie/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Easily implement Mollie payments in your Laravel app.
-This package provides a Mollie webhook handler and an Eloquent Payment model.
-It is built on top of the Omnipay/Mollie package.
+Implementing Mollie payments in your app does not have to be difficult.
+This package helps you by creating payment records and keeping the status in sync with Mollie.
+It is built on top of the very solid Omnipay/Mollie package.

 ## Structure